 “We embrace uncertainty and this demonstrates one way that we can make our technology do that too.
 It’s a choice,”says Simionato

-The Library of Non-Human Books reading machine will be on display at the Melbourne Art Book Fair from March 13 to 15 at the National Gallery of Victoria.
+The Library of Non-Human Books reading machine previously went on display at the Melbourne Art Book Fair at the National Gallery of Victoria.